Geelong

 Geelong was proclaimed a city in 1910, with industrial growth from this time until the 1960s establishing the city as a manufacturing centre for the state, and the population grew to over 100,000 by the mid-1960s.
 Population increases during the 21st century were largely due to growth in service industries, as the manufacturing sector has declined.
-Redevelopment of the inner city has occurred since the 1990s, as well as gentrification of inner suburbs, and currently has a population growth rate higher than the national average.
+Redevelopment of the inner city has occurred since the 1990s, as well as gentrification of inner suburbs, and the city has a population growth rate higher than the national average.

-Today, Geelong stands as an emerging healthcare, education and advanced manufacturing centre.
+Geelong is an emerging healthcare, education, and advanced manufacturing centre.
 The city's economy is shifting quickly, and, despite experiencing the drawbacks of losing much of its heavy manufacturing, it is seeing much growth in other tertiary sectors, positioning itself as one of the leading non-capital Australian cities.
-It is now Australia's second fastest-growing city.
+It has become Australia's second fastest-growing city.
 Geelong is regarded as the "Gateway City" due to its critical location to surrounding western Victorian regional centres, providing a transport corridor for surrounding regions to the state capital Melbourne.
 It is also home to the Geelong Football Club, the second-oldest club in the Australian Football League.